Handy guide to the London Underground

 What is the London Underground timetable?

-The tube is open from 5am to midnight, when the first and last train of each line departs.
-This means, for example, that if a train leaves at midnight it will run until it reaches the last stop on the line.
+The London Underground is open Monday to Saturday from 5am to midnight and from 7am to 11.30pm on Sundays, when the first and last train of each line departs.
+This means, for example, that if a train departs at midnight it will run until it reaches the last stop on the line.
 On weekends (Fridays and Saturdays) the London Underground timetable is extended on some lines (Piccadilly, Central, Jubilee or Northern) and they are open 24 hours a day.

 As a curiosity, public transport in London closes on 25 December.
 On the evening of Christmas Eve, the service starts to be reduced and there are no night buses.
 It resumes operation on 26 December ("Boxing Day") but in a reduced way.
 Keep this in mind if you plan to spend Christmas in London.